Related Posts

 Challenge 1: Limited Stability and Bioavailability

-To overcome this limitation, researchers are exploring various strategies such as chemical modifications and formulation techniques to enhance peptide stability and improve bioavailability.
+To overcome this limitation, researchers explore various strategies, such as chemical modifications and formulation techniques, to enhance peptide stability and improve bioavailability.
 These advancements aim to prolong the half-life of peptide-based agents and increase their efficacy in treating drug-resistant diseases.

 Challenge 2: Development of Resistance Mechanisms